estbautista/PageRank_Updating_Chebyshev/README.md

 # Local PageRank Updating via Chebyshev Polynomials

-This repository complements our manuscript entitled 'Local PageRank Updating via Chebyshev Polynomials' by [Esteban Bautista](http://estbautista.com/) and [Matthieu Latapy](https://www-complexnetworks.lip6.fr/~latapy/) (Submitted to *Information Processing Letters*).
+This repository complements our manuscript entitled 'A Local Updating Algorithm for Personalized PageRank via Chebyshev Polynomials' by [Esteban Bautista](http://estbautista.com/) and [Matthieu Latapy](https://www-complexnetworks.lip6.fr/~latapy/) (Submitted to *Social Network Analysis and Mining*).

 The repository provides both the experiments reported in the paper and the code to obtain them.